gmt20/Named_Entity_Recognition/README.md

 # Named_Entity_Recognition

-In this jupyter notebook, I ahve applied Named Entity Recognition on MIT Movie data.
+In this jupyter notebook, I have applied Named Entity Recognition on MIT Movie data.
 Please find the data here(https://groups.csail.mit.edu/sls/downloads/movie/).
 I have trained my nueral network on trivia10k13train.bio	and tested it on trivia10k13test.bio

 I have been recently expsosed to the mysterious world of deep learning.
 LSTM-RNN (Long Short Term memory Recurrent Neural Networks) is of the fascinating model, I recently used for Named Entity Recognition on this MIT movie dataset.
 In this notebook, I have tried different word embeddings.